pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 ## Monitor Configuration Files

 ### monitor.propertiers
+The monitor properties are used to define the monitor configuration and behaviuor.

 1. managers - This property is a comma seperated list of locators that have a JMX manager defined=localhost
 2. port - This property defines the port number assiigned to the JMX manager
 3. command-port - This property defines the incoming TCP/IP port the monitor listens on for operator commands